Xanumbra/final-group-work/README.md

 Note: Details about created classes and workload are going to be explained in the presentation.
 # Known Bugs
 1. Sometimes, the button sound is not played properly.
+2. After visiting Rules and going back to the menu, starting the game might take more time than usual.